eitsupi/r-ver/README.md

-# Personal testing of Docker images for R
+# Experimental Docker image build system for R

-This project based on [rocker-org/versioned2](https://github.com/rocker-org/rocker-versioned2).
+This project is based on [rocker-org/versioned2](https://github.com/rocker-org/rocker-versioned2).

 ## Targets